hummingbot/hummingbot-site/docs/exchanges/binance.md

 # Binance

 !!! tip "Support Hummingbot"
     Hummingbot Foundation has a partnership with Binance that shares some of your fees when you trade on Binance using Hummingbot, at no cost to you.
 To support us, create an account using our [Binance referral link](https://www.binance.com/en/register?ref=FQQNNGCD) or [Binance Futures referral link](https://www.binance.com/en/futures/ref?code=hummingbot).
-Thanks you! 🙏
+Thank you! 🙏

 ## ℹ️ Exchange Info